flutter-tizen/flutter-tizen/doc/install-tizen-sdk.md

 ## Create a Tizen certificate

-To install your app on Tizen devices or publish on _Galaxy Store/TV App Store_, you need to sign the app with a valid certificate.
+To install your app on Tizen devices or publish on _TV App Store_, you need to sign the app with a valid certificate.
 Use _Certificate Manager_ (GUI), or the [`tizen certificate/security-profiles`](https://docs.tizen.org/application/tizen-studio/common-tools/command-line-interface) command (CLI) to create a Tizen or Samsung certificate.

 ![Certificate types](images/certificate-types.png)